Tristan-dvr/ValheimPvPTweaks/README.md

 https://discord.gg/MjQZKuB4z2

 ### Changelog
-- 1.0.16
-Fixed compatibility with new game version
-- 1.0.15
-Fixed compatibility with new game version
-- 1.0.14
-Fixed tamed characters after game update
-- 1.0.12
-Fixed compatibility with new game version.
-Updated KillFeed api (for modders)
-- 1.0.11
+- 1.0.11 - 1.0.17
-Fixed compatibility with new game version
+Fixed compatibility with new game versions
 - 1.0.10
 Added an option to configure tomb stone boost and skill loss at death
 - 1.0.9